fetz-selby/medwing_api/README.md

 ## Overview of medwing-geolocation-api application ##
 This implements google geocoding(any geo coding third party can be integrated) api.
-Features include search,create,update and delete geocoding.
+Features include search,create,update and delete stored geocoding.
 A token is required before the services(REST) can be used.
 It has four(4) main endpoints, these include sessions, users, geocoding, and locations.

 ##### users